Travel advice for Portugal

 Lisbon © Shutterstock

-On arriving in Lisbon — Portugal’s cultured capital — collect your rental car and head to your hotel to check-in.
+On arriving in Lisbon—Portugal’s cultured capital—collect your rental car and head to your hotel to check in.

 Once you’re settled, venture out for your first taste of one of Europe’s most captivating capitals.

-Scenically sited overlooking the Tejo river estuary, Lisbon serves an alluring mix of the ancient and the contemporary.
+Scenically situated overlooking the Tejo river estuary, Lisbon serves an alluring mix of the ancient and the contemporary.
 As such, it’s a wonderful place for a rewarding weekend city break, which is why we’ve allocated it a few days of this 10-day Portugal itinerary.

 Sao Jorge Castle, Alfama, Lisbon © Shutterstock